-- 5.108 PPS25 sets out a three stage approach to the implementation of strategies that help to deliver sustainable development; Appraising risk, Managing risk and Reducing risk. - 5.109 Appraising risk: The Harborough District Level 1 Strategic Flood Risk Assessment (SFRA, 2009) has found that less than 10% of the administrative area of HDC falls within Flood Zone 3.
-The study
+5.107 PPS25 sets out a three stage approach to the implementation of strategies that help to deliver sustainable development; Appraising risk, Managing risk and Reducing risk.

-- concludes that in general, flood risk within the District is not considered to be significant; however localised flooding events affect various parts of the District.
-The results of the Harborough District Strategic Flood Risk Assessment found that less than 10 percent of the District's area falls within Flood Zone Level 3.
-The assessment identified that the majority of flood zones lie within rural areas, and concluded that overall, flood risk within the District is not considered to be significant. - 5.110 The main sources of flooding within the District are fluvial (river based), surface water run off and lack of capacity in the local public sewer system.
+- 5.108 Appraising risk: The Harborough District Level 1 Strategic Flood Risk Assessment (SFRA, 2009) has found that less than 10% of the administrative area of HDC falls within Flood Zone 3.
+The study concludes that in general, flood risk within the District is not considered to be significant; however localised flooding events affect various parts of the District.
+The assessment identified that the majority of flood zones lie within rural areas, and concluded that overall, flood risk within the District is not considered to be significant. - 5.109 The main sources of flooding within the District are fluvial (river based), surface water run off and lack of capacity in the local public sewer system.
 The SFRA identified an insufficient capacity of the drainage system following heavy rainfall as the main factor behind the flooding experienced in 1999, 2002 and 2006 in Market Harborough.
 The SFRA also identified, Lutterworth, Kibworth and Great Glen as regularly suffering from flooding (the latter of which due to low lying areas).
 Reference was also made to the intense period of rainfall on already saturated land during January 2009, which caused flooding in: Great Glen; Foxton; Billesdon; Burton Overy; Newton Harcourt; Kibworth; Thurnby; Lutterworth; Lubenham; and Scraptoft.
-(Detailed Flood Zone Mapping is available in Appendix D of the Harborough District SFRA, 2009). - 5.111 Such flooding events are likely to become more frequent and more extreme due to the impacts of climate change.
+(Detailed Flood Zone Mapping is available in Appendix D of the Harborough District SFRA, 2009). - 5.110 Such flooding events are likely to become more frequent and more extreme due to the impacts of climate change.
 The SFRA concludes that future fluvial flood extents and depths within the District will be greater than the current situation.
-Additional surface water flooding may also increase by the same order which will lead to an increase in surface water flooding, surcharging of gullies and rain and sewer flooding. - 5.112 Managing risk: The SFRA recommends that the outputs of the study are used are as an evidence base from which to direct new development to areas of low flood risk (Flood Zone 1).
+Additional surface water flooding may also increase by the same order which will lead to an increase in surface water flooding, surcharging of gullies and rain and sewer flooding. - 5.111 Managing risk: The SFRA recommends that the outputs of the study are used are as an evidence base from which to direct new development to areas of low flood risk (Flood Zone 1).
 The protection of functional floodplain from development and reinstating functional floodplain where possible are also recommended by the study.
-Policy 10: Flood Risk provides the policy framework for the implementation of directing new development to Flood Zones 1 only.
-Where this is not possible the Sequential and (where necessary) Exception Tests will be applied in accordance with PSS25 Development and Flood Risk. - 5.113 Reducing risk: Site specific opportunities to incorporate flood risk reduction measures, through location, layout and design, will form part of the Development Control process.
+Policy CS10: Addressing Flood Risk provides the policy framework for the implementation of directing new development to Flood Zones 1 only.
+Where this is not possible the Sequential and (where necessary) Exception Tests will be applied in accordance with PSS25 Development and Flood Risk. - 5.112 Reducing risk: Site specific opportunities to incorporate flood risk reduction measures, through location, layout and design, will form part of the Development Control process.
 This will help to counteract the expected increases in peak river flows and rainfall intensities, resulting from the impacts of climate change.
-The use of appropriate Sustainable Drainage Systems (SuDS) will also be supported; as the SFRA states that there should be less reliance on upgrading the sewer system to higher design standards to accommodate new development.

-5.114 In addition, regular consultation will also be held with the Environment Agency; to ensure that land at risk of current and future flood is safeguarded from inappropriate development.
+The use of appropriate Sustainable Drainage Systems (SuDS) will also be supported; as the SFRA states that there should be less reliance on upgrading the sewer system to higher design standards to accommodate new development. - 5.113 In addition, regular consultation will also be held with the Environment Agency; to ensure that land at risk of current and future flood is safeguarded from inappropriate development.

-Policy 11: Promoting Design and Built Heritage
+Policy CS11: Promoting Design and Built Heritage